JoyVerse-Team/joyverse/README.md

 ## 🚀 Quick Start Guide

+- To run the project locally use the Testing v1 branch
+- To run the project locally with landmarks model use model change branch the main branch is publically deployed at joyverse.vercel.com

 ### Prerequisites
 - **Node.js:** Version 18 or higher
 - **MongoDB:** Local installation or MongoDB Atlas connection